TerryCavanagh/diceymodgeons/README.md

 This project is work in progress.
 The game's mod API hasn't been finalised yet.

-Currently you need a master build from Godot to modify this project.
-You can use the unofficial builds here https://hugo.pro/projects/godot-builds/
+You can use [Godot 3.2](https://godotengine.org/download) to modify this project.

 ### Licenses
 Source code is MIT licenced.
 See LICENSE.md